rizky-drakos/spending-journal/README.md

 <h2 align="center">Spending Journal</h2>

-### How much did I spend yesterday/ last week / last month, and what were they?
+### How much did I spend yesterday/last week/last month etc. and what were they?

 Everything in Spending Journal was designed to help answer these questions.